cockroachdb/docs/v20.2/query-behavior-troubleshooting.md

 ## INSERT/UPDATE statements are slow

-Use the [Statements page](admin-ui-statements-page.html) to identify the slow [SQL statements](sql-statements.html).
-To view the Statements page, [access the Admin UI](admin-ui-overview.html#admin-ui-access) and then click Statements on the left.
+Use the [Statements page](ui-statements-page.html) to identify the slow [SQL statements](sql-statements.html).
+To view the Statements page, [access the DB Console](ui-overview.html#db-console-access) and then click Statements on the left.

 Refer to the following documents to improve `INSERT` / `UPDATE` performance: